-To create a healthy indoor

-environment, it is crucial

-to select environmentally
+To create a healthy indoor environment, it is crucial to select environmentally friendly, bio-soluble insulation materials.

-friendly, bio-soluble

-insulation materials.
+Protecting people and buildings from fire

-they first start, giving firefighters time to arrive on the scene and building occupants time to evacuate.
+Passive systems help keep fires contained to the room where they first start, giving firefighters time to arrive on the scene and building occupants time to evacuate.
 Fire containment is especially important in aged care facilities because residents are more likely to have limited mobility and physical and mental impairment.

 An essential component of any building's fire safety control is the installation of insulation in exterior and interior walls, floors, ceilings, roofs, and around HVAC systems.
-The movement of smoke and fire from one area to another is impeded by non-combustible or low flammability insulation, which also helps to ensure the building maintains its structural integrity.
+The movement of smoke and fire from one area to another is impeded by non-combustible or/and fire resistant insulation, which also helps to ensure the building maintains its structural integrity.